(K'Ailsa) Kaye-Ailsa Rowan, MA, LMFT

 Groups I Work With

-* family therapy (therapy with two or more generations)
+* families (therapy with two or more generations)

-* support for people with chronic illness or chronic pain
+* people with chronic illness or chronic pain

 * survivors of trauma